-Clients in several countries used the services of an intermediary to purchase insurance policies.
-Identification was taken from the client by way of an ID card, but these details were unable to be clarified by the providing institution locally, which was reliant on the intermediary doing the due diligence checks.
+Customers in several countries used the services of an intermediary to purchase insurance policies.
+Identification was taken from the customer by way of an ID card, but these details were unable to be clarified by the providing institution locally, which was reliant on the intermediary doing due diligence checks.
 The policy was put in place and the relevant payments were made by the intermediary to the local institution.
-Then, after a couple of months had elapsed, the institution would receive notification from the client stating that there was now a change in circumstances, and they would have to close the policy suffering the losses, but coming away with a clean cheque from the institution.

-On other occasions the policy would be left to run for a couple of years before being closed with the request that the payment be made to a third party.
+Then, after a couple of months had elapsed. the institution would receive notification from the customer stating that there was now a change in circumstances, and the customer would have to surrender the policy, suffering losses but coming away with a clean cheque from the institution.
+On other occasions the policy would be left to run for a couple of years before being surrendered with the request that the payment be made to a third party.
 This was often paid with the receiving institution, if local, not querying the payment as it had come from another reputable local institution.